Main content of the website

 Do you currently have a sewage system on your property?
 Here is a self-evaluation quiz you can take to determine if you are doing your part for environmental protection.

-Mark Macfie, Deputy Chief Building Official
+Mark Macfie, Chief Building Official

 705-746-4243 Ext.
 321